 Vascular Disease Management spoke with Daniel Clair, MD, the Chairman of the Department of Surgery for the Palmetto Health-USC Medical Group in Columbia, SC, about challenges in treating aortic occlusive disease, upcoming clinical trials, and a case-based discussion.
-Dr. Clair will be presenting on these topics at the 2020 International Symposium on Endovascular Therapy (ISET) in Hollywood, Florida.
+Dr. Clair presented on these topics at the 2020 International Symposium on Endovascular Therapy (ISET) in Hollywood, Florida.

 What are some of the big-picture challenges in treating aortic occlusive disease?